Quantum-Proof Blockchain

 • Wallet private key encryption: AES-256-GCM + Argon2id v3 (64 MB · 3 passes) — memory-hard, silent migration from PBKDF2 on next use

-• ML-DSA-65 per-request institutional API authentication: server stores only public key, no bearer token required
+• ML-DSA-65 per-request API authentication: server stores only the public key, no bearer token required

 Phase 2 — In Progress